 Reading at Valentine Primary School

-Teaching of reading in Year R
+Teaching of Reading in Year R

 When children start school they come with a wide variety of experiences of books and reading.
-In Year R we start teaching reading as soon as the children walk through the door, teaching them how to listen to sounds around them and tune into different types of sounds.
-This is called Phase 1 and is the beginning of a programme that runs to the end of Year 2.
-Alongside this we also teach children how to use pictures to tell a story, looking in detail at what is going on in the picture.
+In Year R we start teaching reading as soon as the children walk through the door by helping children to listen to sounds around them and tune into different types of sounds.
+This is called ‘Phase 1’ from a programme called ‘Letters and Sounds’.
+Alongside this, we also initially teach children how to use pictures to tell a story by looking in detail at what is going on in the picture.
 These are the stepping-stones to becoming a good reader.

 Reading in Years 1 and 2